-Celtics’ Brad Stevens, Jay Larranaga Praise Marcus Smart’s Defensive Game
+NESN

-Marcus Smart has proven to be a crucial part to the Celtics’ defense over his last five seasons in Boston.
+Marcus Smart has proven to be a crucial part of the Celtics’ defense over his last five seasons in Boston.
 And his coaches are taking notice.

-The guard is known for his feistiness on the court and willingness to put his body on the line for his team in order to help pick up a win.
+The guard is known for his feistiness on the court and willingness to put his body on the line for his team to help pick up a win.
 And both Brad Stevens and Jay Larranaga lauded Smart and the way he plays the game.

 “He’s a good representative of the way we want to play,” Stevens told The Boston Globe’s Adam Himmelsbach.
 “He’s a physical, smart, tough player who will leave it all out there.”